"Ultimate! Co-Op! Weapon! HUMAN SLINGSHOT!"

 - In Dirge of Cerberus, a toy gun can be acquired.
 It's pathetic at first, but leveling it up multiple times reveals it to be the Ultima Weapon, which is the Infinity Plus One Gun.

-- Dragon Quest III features a Noh Mask, which has the highest defense power of any item in the game, but makes the wearer permanently confused and spending most of their time attacking the other members of the party; however, a solo character can essentially fight normally being confused, making this item invaluable for very hardcore or very desperate players.
+- Dragon Quest III features a Noh Mask, which has the highest defense power of any item in the game, but makes the wearer permanently confused and spending most of their time attacking the other members of the party; however, a solo character can essentially fight normally being confused, making this item invaluable for very hardcore or very desperate players... or just to trivialize a certain dungeon only the Hero/ine may enter, as there are thus no party members to randomly target.

-- Disgaea 3 has quite a few "joke" weapons of varying usefulness.
+- Disgaea 3: Absence of Justice has quite a few "joke" weapons of varying usefulness.
 Probably the best is the Puppy Paw Stick, which grants a 20% chance to steal a random piece of equipment from each enemy the wielder defeats.
 This is especially useful in the Class World, where the player can randomly encounter duplicates of the party member hosting the world, wearing duplicates of that character's gear.

-- Disgaea 4, on the other hand, made it harder to pull that trick off.
+- Disgaea 4: A Promise Unforgotten, on the other hand, made it harder to pull that trick off.
 To obtain the PPS, you have to catch a Basset (Tier Six Nekomata) and hope that the chest contains the stick.
-Mind you, getting the stick in the last game only required you to beat a fairly easily post-game boss.
+Mind you, getting the stick in the last game only required you to beat a fairly easy post-game boss.
 As for fighting the duplicates, they appear a lot less, given the new system for the Character World.

 - Dragon Age: Origins's DLC "Feastday Pranks" has the Butterfly Sword, with the special properties "Rainbow Power" and "Attracts Butterflies".
 It happens to be a decently powerful blade.